pjmateus/GVAT_virtual/README.md

 Please also cite the relevant follow-up papers listed in the **Scientific background** section, depending on which workflow components are used.

-A formal software citation and DOI will be added when the repository is archived in a long-term repository such as Zenodo.

 ---

 ## Licence